Chat with your Video Library

 Featurization Pipeline Milestone

-Implement the featurization pipeline that will convert the raw data (images and subtitles) into a format that can be used by the RAG model.
+Implement the featurization pipeline that will convert the chucked data (images and subtitles) into a format that can be used by the RAG model.
 The featurization pipeline should be able to store the featurized data as vectors into Qdrant.

-Baseline Featurization and Retrival Pipeline
+Baseline Featurization and Retrieval Pipeline

 Retrieval Milestone